 What Dark Souls did was take this aspect many people ignored, and wove it into the narrative.
 It makes perfect sense that your character, after trying and failing to defeat a boss multiple times, would suddenly know what to do.
 Thanks to the accursed Darksign, your character can never truly die.
 If their health meter is depleted, they are sent back to the last bonfire at which they rested.
 They have experienced every single one of those agonizing, humiliating failures along with the player, and their ultimate triumph is the result of everything finally falling into place.
 One might wonder why, after repeated deaths, your character never completely loses their mind like the countless Undead you encounter throughout the game.
 The answer to that is simple – the player acts as their character’s determination.
 Only once an Undead has given into despair will they go completely Hollow.
 As long as the player doesn’t abundant their playthrough prematurely, such a fate shall not befall their character.

 Another source from which Mr. Miyazaki drew inspiration was Kentaro Miura’s acclaimed manga series Berserk.
 The most striking similarity between it and Dark Souls is the tone.
 Both are works of dark fantasy wherein you get the sense that everything is plummeting to hell.
 The narrative of Dark Souls may be a little vaguer, but you don’t get the sense that there is anything even resembling hope for this dying world.
 The other significant parallel would be the presence of the Darksign.
 It bears more than a few similarities to the Brand of Sacrifice, which is emblazoned upon the neck of Guts – the protagonist of Berserk.
 The actual effects are wildly different, but their role in their respective stories is similar, condemning their respective protagonists to a horrific fate that makes every waking moment a living nightmare.
+While the Brand of Sacrifice summons a horde of demons to kill Guts nightly, the Darksign ensures those who bear it that the sweet release of death shall never come – an eternal bout of insanity.

 Dark Souls is similar to Berserk from an aesthetical standpoint as well.
 Despite their Japanese origin, both creators sought inspiration from distinctly European architecture.
 The amount of detail that went into the creation of Anor Londo in particular, which the player character visits fairly late in the experience, is truly remarkable.
 Its design is an amalgamation of the Château de Chambord and the Milan Cathedral.
 It is highly ironic that, in a work so utterly devoid of hope, Mr. Miyazaki and his team managed to create a world with some truly breathtaking visuals.
 It makes running through these settings bittersweet because as impressive as they look now, you realize they must have been a true sight to behold in their halcyon days.